meflacava/DS-MaturationTiming/README.md

 ## Description of files:

-DS_MatTime_Analyses.R = code for the majority of analyses and figures for this paper (see separate folder for heredity analyses)
+DS_MatTime_Analyses.R = code for the majority of analyses and figures for this paper (see separate folder for heritability analyses)

 GenotypedFish.csv = list of all fish tagged in each spawn year, and accompanying metadata